jennifertakagi/ignite-shop/README.md

    ```sh
    pnpm | npm install
    ```
-3. Run the following commands in root folder start the application in a development environment:
+3. Run the following commands in the root folder to start the application in a development environment:
    ```sh
    pnpm run dev | npm run dev
    ```